ShreeyansB/echgobot/README.md

 go run main.go
 ```

 > Also use **go mod vendor** to download libraries in root folder for deployment.
 I used Heroku for deployment.
+Dont forget to set the environment variables for your preffered method of deployment.
+Eg: Set Config Vars in Heroku Dashboard.